How to Make Conversation

 - Listen to podcasts or audiobooks (check what’s popular)

 - Try out some new hobbies or interests (especially trending/popular ones that interest you)

 It’s no secret that it can be difficult to keep a conversation going, especially when you are socially anxious.

-However, there are some great ways to make sure your chat continues on without any awkward pauses!
+However, there are many ways to make sure your chat continues on without any awkward pauses!

 Be open-ended with your questions and listen carefully for the responses.
 Share personal stories (but don’t overshare).
 Find common interests and stay in the moment so as not to miss anything important.
 Lastly, if all else fails… increase your knowledge of current events so you can contribute!